 Sometimes, it's hard to tell.
 This is especially true when RP involves conflict or violence.
 If you aren't sure, communicate.
 This can include setting expectations before*, during**, and after (and all of the above) a scene.

 For the sake of immersion, an OOC chat is not provided on server.
 Player to player conversation should take place via Discord DM or the PRC Discord.
-PRC Administrators and Ambassadors are available to facilitate communication as necessary and can be contacted via #player-reports in Discord.
+PRC Administrators and Ambassadors are available to facilitate communication as necessary and can be contacted via #anon-feedback in Discord.

 *If you know your character wants to target someone specific in a way that will involve conflict or violence, we highly encourage contacting that player in advance to prevent safety concerns in the middle of an unfolding scene.